estebansolo/python30/docs/02_range.md

 ### Two parameters

-When we call **range** passing two arguments, with the first value we define where the sequence starts and with the second one where it ends.
+When we call **range** passing two parameters, with the first value we define where the sequence starts and with the second one where it ends.

 **Remember that the value where it ends is not included in the sequence**